 Dr Antonio Weiss, Affiliated Researcher

-Antonio is a Director at 2020 Delivery, a public services consultancy, advising senior clients on user-centred design, innovation thinking, and utilising technology to redesign public services to meet citizens' needs.
+Antonio is a Director at The PSC, a public services consultancy, advising senior clients on user-centred design, innovation thinking, and utilising technology to redesign public services to meet citizens' needs.
 He is a globally recognised and published thought-leader on strategy and management.
 Learn more